beccabrown/AdventOfCode/2015/README.md

 ## About The Project

-I wanted to improve my Python
+I wanted to improve my Python <- choose different language, java?

 <p align="right">(<a href="#top">back to top</a>)</p>